ZRChao/fastANCOM/README.md

 # fastANCOM
-A fast method for analysis of composition of microbiomes
+A fast method for analysis of compositions of microbiomes.

 ## Install and load fastANCOM